 - 1. Actions and/or events that demonstrate emotional instability - 2.
 Threatened bodily harm to clients, staff, faculty or peers - 3.
 Harassment of clients, staff, faculty or peers - 4.
 Under the influence of alcohol or drugs - 5.
 Indifference or insensitivity to client safety, comfort, or right to privacy - 6.
 Lack of professional judgment - 7.
 Disregard for professional ethics. - 8.
-Unsatisfactory or incomplete preparatory work - Any health condition that makes it impossible for students to carry out their work without jeopardizing client or student safety and comfort - 10.
-Any other condition or circumstance that constitutes an unreasonable risk to the safety and well-being of the client and/or the student - 11.
+Unsatisfactory or incomplete preparatory work - 9.
+Any health condition that makes it impossible for students to carry out their work without jeopardizing client or student safety and comfort - 10.
+Any other condition or circumstance that constitutes an unreasonable risk to the safety and wellbeing of the client and/or the student - 11.
 Arrest and conviction of a crime as per Montana State Board of Nursing - 12.
-Failure to abide by HC Nursing dress code and appearance policies - 13.
 Failure to abide by HC Nursing dress code and appearance policies